apernet/tcp-brutal/README.md

 python client.py -p 1234 example.com 50
 ```

+### Do I need to configure sysctl? / Can I set TCP Brutal as the system's default congestion control?

+You don't need to, and shouldn't.
+Unlike BBR, TCP Brutal can only work properly if the program sets the bandwidth using a special sockopt, which most programs don't support unless otherwise specified.
+Setting it as the default congestion control would slow down all connections to 1 Mbps.
+Programs that do support it will actively switch to using TCP Brutal congestion control on their own.

 ## For developers

 This kernel module adds a new "brutal" TCP congestion control algorithm to the system, which programs can enable using TCP_CONGESTION sockopt.